bcbio/bcbio-nextgen/docs/contents/installation.rst

 Optional requirements:

-- Java 1.7, when running GATK < 3.6. bcbio distributes Java 8 as part of the
-  anaconda installation for recent versions of GATK.
+- Java 1.7, needed when running GATK < 3.6 or MuTect.
+This must be available in your path so typing ``java -version`` resolves a 1.7 version. bcbio distributes Java 8 as part of the anaconda installation for recent versions of GATK and MuTect2.
 - An OpenGL library, like `Mesa
   <http://mesa3d.sourceforge.net/>`_ (On Ubuntu/deb systems: ``libglu1-mesa``,
   On RedHat/rpm systems: ``mesa-libGLU-devel``).
 This is only required for